 Course nr: #13

-This course is designed for secondary subject teachers from all educational levels & sectors, who have recently begun or will shortly begin to teach in a bilingual context, wish to learn more about content and language integrated learning (CLIL) and improve their English language skills.
-Participants are expected to have an A2+/B1 level of English.
+This course is designed for secondary subject teachers from all educational levels & sectors, who have recently begun or will shortly begin to teach in a bilingual context and wish to learn more about content and language integrated learning (CLIL) pedagogy and improve their English subject specific language skills.
+Participants are expected to have an A2+ / B1 level of English.

 The course is to support subject teachers in developing methodology and language skills for content and language integrated learning so as to enable or improve teaching their subject, or parts of it, through a foreign language with dual-focused aims, namely the learning of content and the simultaneous learning of a foreign language (CLIL).
 The course also aims to enhance teachers’ knowledge and skills on integrating technology to support key CLIL-related pedagogical procedures.
 It is targeted at reinforcing the participants’ general classroom language competence (in casu: English) and boosting their confidence as well as enhance teaching skills necessary for effective content and language teaching.